Witchcraft in the Philippines: Black magic

-Filipino witches are believed to have powers that cause harm to other people covertly.
-Healer-sorcerers who practice this kind of sorcery usually justify it as a form of criminal punishment, as a widespread belief is that black magic does not work on people who are innocent.
+Filipino witches are believed to have powers that cause harm to other people secretly.
+Healer-sorcerers who practice this kind of sorcery usually describe it as a form of criminal punishment, as a widespread belief is that black magic does not work on people who are innocent.
 Their targets are usually "wrongdoers" like thieves, adulterous spouses, or land grabbers.
-There are also "true" sorcerers who are said to have hereditary sorcerous powers.
-Unlike healers, they do not consider the justice of their actions.
-The latter type of sorcerers are often conflated with the evil supernatural beings capable of appearing human, like aswang and manananggal.
+There are also so-called “true” sorcerers who are believed to inherit their supernatural powers through their lineage.
+Unlike healers, they do not judge the justice of their actions.
+The latter type of sorcerers are often associated with the evil supernatural beings capable of appearing human, like aswang and manananggal.

-One of the most common kinds of black magic is a malevolent use of sympathetic magic.
+One of the most common kind of black magic is a malevolent use of sympathetic magic.
 This is known by various names like kulam, gaway (Tagalog); barang, hiwit, lágà (Visayan); tanem, tamay (Ilocano); and pantak (Moro).
-Despite the differences in terminology, the methods are almost identical across the Philippine islands (and indeed, across Southeast Asia).
+Despite the differences in terminology, the methods is almost similar across the Philippine islands (and indeed, across Southeast Asia).
 This type of sorcery uses beetles, effigies, poppets, a boiling pot or some other type of representation of the target victim.
 (Note: The term barang refers to a type of beetle in Visayan.
 Lágà (sometimes written as la-ga or la-aga) means to brew or to boil [in a pot].
 (McClenon, 1985)) These are usually "linked" by including bodily exuviae like hair or nail clippings.
-These are activated by chants, spells, or symbols (sometimes syncretized with Christian or Muslim rituals).
-The sorcerer then either harms the effigy to cause corresponding harm to the victim, or physically "sends" objects into the victim's body (which can range from insects, stones, to pins).
+These practices are performed through chants, spells, or symbols, which may sometimes be combined with Christian or Muslim rituals.The sorcerer then either harms the effigy to cause similar harm to the victim, or physically "sends" objects into the victim's body (which can range from insects, stones, to needles).
 In some instances, the ingredients of the ritual themselves determine the effects.
-For example, adding seawater to a boiling pot "linked" to a victim is said to cause the victim's belly to swell and ache in time with the tides.
+For example, adding seawater to a boiling pot "linked" to a victim is said to cause the victim's belly to bloat and ache in time with the tides.
 This type of sorcery was documented as early as the 17th century by Francisco Combés.